-Networks were constructed from observed individuals (nodes) and the presence or absence of contacts between them (edges).
-Data were aggregated at land use type and sampling visit producing a potential 28 distinct networks from 131 trapping grid, village and visit combinations.
-Only 25 networks were produced as there were no observed individuals in three of the potential networks produced from forest landuse settings.
-Within our trapping grids only a subset of all active rodents are detected in traps.
-Prior analysis of our study system suggests a probability of detection at each trap of less than 10% for 4 trap nights if the species is present in the trapping grid.
+Networks were constructed from observed rodents (nodes) and the presence or absence of contacts between them (edges).
+Data were aggregated for land use type and sampling visit producing a potential 28 distinct networks from 131 trapping grid, village and visit combinations.
+However, as there were no observed rodents in three of the networks produced from forest sites, only 25 networks were used in subsequent analyses.
+Within our trapping grids only a subset of all active species are detected in traps.
 Including unobserved individuals, and therefore unobserved contacts between these individuals aids interpretation of network models, by providing a measure of the total population size that our analytic sample is derived from.
-To estimate the abundance of individuals of each species within a trapping grid we modelled abundance (total population size) from repeated count data using an N-mixture model implemented in the unmarked R package (version 1.2.5) (Royle 2004; Fiske and Chandler 2011).
+Prior analysis of our study system suggests a probability of detection at each trap of less than 10% for 4 trap nights if the species is present in the trapping grid (ref the other analysis/chapter/paper).
+Therefore to estimate the abundance of individuals of each species within a trapping grid, we modelled abundance (total population size) from repeated count data using an N-mixture model implemented in the unmarked R package (version 1.2.5) (Royle 2004; Fiske and Chandler 2011).
 The latent abundance distribution can be modelled as a Poisson, negative binomial or zero-inflated Poisson random variable.
 The abundance distribution was modelled with the number of trap nights and season as replicate dependent detection covariates in addition to location (whether a site was based in a rural or peri-urban setting) and landuse type (forest, agriculture or village) as occurrence covariates.

 To select the most appropriate model for each species, the AIC of each of the Poisson, negative binomial or zero-inflated Poisson abundance distribution models were compared, with the best fitting model used to derive the estimated abundance.
-The median estimated abundance from the produced distribution at a trapping grid was then used to generate the unobserved individuals within each network aggregated to land use type (Supplementary Figures 2A-F).
+The median estimated abundance from the produced distribution at a trapping grid was then used to generate the unobserved individuals within each network aggregated to land use type (Supplementary Information Figure 2A-F).
 The number of observed individuals was then subtracted from the abundance to derive the number of unobserved individuals of each species.
 These unobserved individuals were explicitly set to have missing (i.e., unobserved) edge values.
 Finally, the constructed adjacency matrices were converted to networks using the network R package (version 1.13.0.1) (Butts 2008).
-We describe these inferred contact networks at land use and visit level using network metrics including the number of nodes, the number of edges, the number of unobserved nodes and edges, median node degree and network density.
-Species level descriptions of the number of contacts by species and land use are reported.
-Graphical representations of the inferred networks are shown in Supplementary Figure 3A-W.
+We describe these inferred contact networks stratified by land use and visit using network metrics including the number of nodes, the number of edges, the number of unobserved nodes and edges, median node degree and network density.
+We calculated species level descriptions of the number of contacts by species and land use (Supplementary Information Figure 3A-W).

-What is the association of landuse- and species-level heterogeneity on rodent contact networks?
+What is the association of landuse- and species-level heterogeneity on contact networks?

 To investigate whether landuse and species are associated with the probability of a contact between two individuals we model these contacts as Exponential-Family Random Graphs (ERGM) (Hunter et al. 2008).
-ERGMs implement maximum likelihood estimates to produce an Odds Ratio for the probability of an edge forming following the addition of a new node into a network based on network properties and nodal attributes.
-ERGMs were produced for each of our inferred contact networks to compare the probabilities of edges forming based on rodent characteristics (i.e., species).
+Estimation of ERGM parameters provide an Odds Ratio for the probability of an edge in a network based on network properties included in the model and nodal attributes.
+ERGMs were specified for each of our inferred contact networks to compare the probabilities of edges forming based on rodent characteristics (i.e., species).
 The general model term follows Equation 1.